segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 When you create a new source, the source syncs to all warehouse(s) in the workspace by default.
 You can prevent the source from syncing to some or all warehouses in the workspace in two ways:

-- **Segment app**: When adding a source from the Workspace Overview page, all warehouses will automatically be selected to sync.
-De-select the warehouse(s) you do not want the source to sync to.
+- **Segment app**: When you add a source from the Workspace Overview page, deselect the warehouse(s) you don't want to sync to.
+All warehouses are automatically selected by default.
 - **Config API**: Send a [PATCH Connected Warehouse request](https://reference.segmentapis.com/?version=latest#ec12dae0-1a3e-4bd0-bf1c-840f43537ee2) for the warehouse(s) which you want to disable from syncing.